Standard 3.2

 Show moreStandard

-Training and assessment is delivered by credentialled people with current skills and knowledge in training and assessment.
+Training and assessment is delivered to VET students by credentialled people with current skills and knowledge in training and assessment.

 Performance Indicator

-- training and assessment is only delivered by people with relevant credentials as specified by the Credential Policy
+- training and assessment is only delivered by persons who hold the appropriate credentials for the delivery of training and assessment as specified in the Credential Policy;

-- where the Credential Policy enables a person to work under direction, a system for ensuring the person does not make assessment judgements and for ensuring the quality of their practice
+- where the Credential Policy permits a person to deliver any training or assessment under direction – the organisation has systems in place that ensure the person does not make assessment judgements and is delivering quality training and assessment; and

-- how it ensures each trainer and assessor undertakes continuing professional development to maintain current skills and knowledge in training and assessment, including engaging and supporting VET students.
+- how it ensures all trainers and assessors undertake continuing professional development to maintain current skills and knowledge in training and assessment, including skills and knowledge relating to engaging and supporting VET students.

 Intent of Standard 3.2